Sir Charles Asgill, 1st Baronet

-Sir Charles Asgill, 1st Baronet (17 March 1714 – 15 September 1788) merchant banker, was the third son of Henry Asgill, silkman, of St Clement Danes, Middlesex and was educated at Westminster School.
+Sir Charles Asgill, 1st Baronet (17 March 1714 – 15 September 1788) was an English merchant and banker.
+The third son of the silk merchant Henry Asgill, he was educated at Westminster School.

 Asgill's Bank

 Apprenticed to the banking house of William Pepys & Co. he later became a partner in the firm of Vere and Asgill, bankers of Lombard Street, in the City of London, in 1740.
 In the early 1700s private banks operated from private houses.
 The first purpose-built bank in London was Asgill's at 70 Lombard Street.
 Designed by Sir Robert Taylor in 1757, it set a pattern for later banking houses.

 Asgill’s Bank traced its origins to the goldsmithing business of Glegg & Vere, formed in Lombard Street, London, in about 1730.
 When Glegg died, Joseph Vere took Charles Asgill into partnership and the firm was renamed Vere & Asgill in 1740.
 Vere left the partnership in 1753, when he became senior partner in the new bank of Vere, Glyn & Hallifax.
 The firm was known as Sir Charles Asgill, Nightingale & Wickenden in 1765; Asgill, Nightingale & Nightingale in 1775.
 It became John, William & George Nightingale in 1789, the year after Asgill’s death.
 In 1791 the name of John Nightingale disappeared from the firm, and the business was conducted by William and George Nightingale until 1796, when it became extinct, having probably suspended payment during the great panic.
 In 1797 the premises, at 70 Lombard Street, were acquired by Pelican and British Empire Life Insurance Company.